JohannesLeppittNTIV/JohannesLeppittNTIV/README.md

 - 🔭 I’m currently working on school work
 - 🌱 I’m currently learning how to program
 - 👯 I’m looking to collaborate on everything
+- 🏎️ I'm a big fan of cars that go vroooooooooom
 - 🤔 I’m looking for help with restarting the swedish empire
 - 💬 Ask me about the fall of constantinople
 - 📫 How to reach me: Johannes.Leppitt@elev.ga.ntig.se